RakipInitiative/ModelRepository/README.md

   * create transfer script for "time to multiply by X log steps"-models for all models
   * analyse macros in gropin
   * create transfer script for "kinetic modelling" for growth models for all models
+  * look into inactivation models
-  * GNG models
+  * look into GNG models
-* Lindqvist
-  * fix visualisation as newly introduced parameters are not shown
+  * bugfixing automatic transfer script for all growth models of 3 or less variables
 * test all finished models on VRE
 * transfer Possas model(Cristina) to fskx
   * discussed to be done in 9 steps
   * sending Cristina R scripts for development, afterwards transporting into fskx

-### 04/11
-  * look into inactivation models
-  * look into GNG models
+* support Petra on supply chain models

+### 04/11 - 10/11

+* write report for EFSA, as short as possible
-  * bugfixing automatic transfer script for all growth models of 3 or less variables
+* double check reference and authorship for all models
+* reply to Panos and thank him and inform about Elternzeit
+* reply to Cristina about Possas and include Petra into loop, Elternzeit
+* contact Maarten for support, Elternzeit
+* share current state of FIID paper with MF
+* Lindqvist
+  * fix visualisation as newly introduced parameters are not shown
+* Gropin
+  * annotate code

+## done so far

 ### 03/11
+* Possas
+  * bugfixing
 * gropin
   * visualisation for 4 or more parameters and therefore finishing growth models

-## done so far
+  * webcall with Panos
+* support Petra on supply chain models

 ### 02/11
 * implement first part of Cristinas Model, further called Possas Model